evetion/SpaceLiDAR.jl/docs/src/index.md

 # SpaceLiDAR
 A Julia toolbox for ICESat, ICESat-2 and GEDI data.
+Quickly [search](tutorial/usage.md#search-for-data), download and [load](tutorial/usage.md#derive-points) filtered point data with relevant attributes from the `.h5` granules of each data product.

+For a quick overview, see the FOSS4G Pluto notebook [here](tutorial/foss4g_2021.jl.html).

 *This is a research package, things are quick to change.*

+## Supported data products
 Currently supports the following data products:

 | mission | data product | User Guide (UG) | Algorithm Theoretical Basis Document (ATBD)|